Summary

 I - MEMORY, MEMORY ASSIGNMENT, HISTORY...

-a) Definition memory, duty of remembrance, history...
+a) Definition of memory, duty of memory, history...

-b) Difference between 'memory' and 'story'
+b) Difference between "memory" and "history"

-Simply, not all the documents have the qualification of 'testimony' as do those who are 'witnesses in spite of themselves', like the deportees from Auschwitz.
+Simply, not all the documents have the qualification of "testimony" as do those who are "witnesses in spite of themselves," like the deportees from Auschwitz.

 In the second part, we will deal with the evolution of this memory...